rebelsky/le21/_assignments/writing-03.md

-Our communal goals in choosing interview subjects are (a) to obtain a variety of perspectives on these issues, (b) to understand the roles of Tutorial, the open curriculum, Scholars Convocation, and self governance across the past fifty years, and (c) to gather some new and unexpected suggestions for the future of liberal education.
+Our communal goals in choosing interview subjects are (a) to obtain a variety of perspectives on these issues, (b) to understand the roles of Tutorial, the individually curriculum, Scholars Convocation, and self governance across the past fifty years, and (c) to gather some new and unexpected suggestions for the future of liberal education.